Porting-Dead-Mods/Researchd/docs/data.md

 -   **`researchd:unlock_recipe`**: Unlocks one or more recipes.
     -   `recipes`: An array of recipe resource locations.
+-   **`researchd:unlock_item`**: Unlocks an item and allows any recipes that produce or consume it.
+    -   `item`: The resource location of the item to unlock.
 -   **`researchd:dimension_unlock`**: Unlocks a dimension for the player.
     -   `dimension`: The resource location of the dimension to unlock.
     -   `icon_sprite` (optional): The resource location of the icon to display for this effect.